django/deps/draft/0006-channels.rst

 support for these protocols to today's Django apps is can be complicated and difficult.

-Thus, Channels.
-The top-line feature of Channels is simple, easy-to-use support for WebSockets.
+Thus, channels.
+The top-line feature of channels is simple, easy-to-use support for WebSockets.
 Channels makes it very easy to write apps that support WebSockets alongside traditional HTTP views.
-Notably, Channels does not introduce asyncio, gevent, or any other async code to Django app; all the code users write runs synchronously in a worker process or thread.
-This is primarily an accessiblity play: it's traditionally been very easy to write a "Hello World" HTTP view; the goal of Channels is to make it just that easy to write "Hello World" WebSockets views.
+Notably, channels does not introduce asyncio, gevent, or any other async code to Django app; all the code users write runs synchronously in a worker process or thread.
+This is primarily an accessiblity play: it's traditionally been very easy to write a "Hello World" HTTP view; the goal of channels is to make it just that easy to write "Hello World" WebSockets views.

-Under the hood, Channels does a fair bit more.
-In a nutshell, Channels replaces Django's request/response cycle with *messages* that are sent across *channels*.
+Under the hood, channels does a fair bit more.
+In a nutshell, channels replaces Django's request/response cycle with *messages* that are sent across *channels*.
-This means that adding Channels to Django enabled not just WebSocket support, but support for any future protocol (whether uni- or bi-directional).
+This means that adding channels to Django enabled not just WebSocket support, but support for any future protocol (whether uni- or bi-directional).
 Channels also allows for background tasks to run out-of-band of the web servers, similar to some of the feaures of Celery or Python-RQ (though its featureset is far smaller, and it is not intended to replace most uses of task queues)

 Although this is a fairly profound change to Django's internals, it's also fully backwards-compatible.
-Django will continue to run under WSGI, and Channels barely touches the WSGI codepaths.
-Thus, the new features only "appear" when running Django in "Channels mode".
+Django will continue to run under WSGI, and channels barely touches the WSGI codepaths.
+Thus, the new features only "appear" when running Django in "channels mode".

 Specification
 =============

-The section summarizes the basic concepts of Channels, shows a simple example, and explains the implementation plan.
+The section summarizes the basic concepts of channels, shows a simple example, and explains the implementation plan.
 This is intended as a high-level overview;
 for detailed specifications, documentation, and examples see `the Channels documentation <https://channels.readthedocs.io/>`_.